Homegear/Homegear-Doc/Homegear/source/communication_protocols.rst

 With Representational State Transfer (REST) you can easily access your Homegear devices using HTTP.
 Homegear's REST API features:

-* Setting variables and configuration parameters
+* Set/get variables and configuration parameters
+* List families, devices, channels and parameter sets
 * TLS support
 * Support for authentication with username and password
 * Support for certificate authentication